LukasGibb/ansible-role-nagios-config-deploy/README.md

 Nagios Plugins
 ---------------

 Custom nagios plugin files can be added to a directory in the repo (default dir: plugins).
-This directory will be symlinked to the nagios plugins directory.
+Files in this directory will be symlinked to the nagios plugins directory.

 Requirements